algosup/2022-2023-project-2-santa-time-Project-6-group/documents/Functional Specification.md

 **Scenario 3: Irène.**

-Irène is a mom of two kids who constantly asks her when Santa will arrive.
+Irène is a mom of two kids who constantly ask her when Santa will arrive.
 To take some rest of those questions, she has decided to leave them on the santaclock website.

 As a protective mom, she wants to be sure her children are safe on this website.
 That is why she doesn't want to be asking for pieces of information or seeing ads.